pencil2d/pencil2d.github.io/_posts/2017-11-30-introducing-pencil2d-0.6.md

 ## Color Wheel

 Select a color?
-A before and after picture says everything.
+Take a look at the new Color Wheel!
 <br>
 <table>
 <tr>